-The MBA Program is structured to develop the knowledge and skills vital to succeed in the business world.
-The program offers an intensive curriculum for training students in the fundamentals of business practices.
+The MBA Program is structured to develop the knowledge and skills vital to succeed in the business world, offering an intensive curriculum for training students in the fundamentals of business practices.
 This curriculum is also uniquely innovative and flexible.
-The MBA program requires 48 semester hours of course work.
+The MBA program requires completion of 16 courses that amount to 48 semester hours of academic work.
+Students may enter the program throughout the year, in any semester.

 The MBA is open to college graduates with degrees in any field.
 Completion of previous courses in business is not required for entry into the program.

-Academically qualified students from the liberal arts, engineering, the sciences, and other non-business fields who have an interest in and aptitude for business as a profession are encouraged to apply.
-Graduates of programs in business will also benefit from pursuing the MBA.
+Academically qualified students from Liberal Arts, Engineering, the sciences, and other non-business fields who have an interest in business as a profession are encouraged to apply.
+Graduates of undergraduate Business programs will also benefit from pursuing the MBA.